watermelon-3012/thesis-gnn-multiomics/README.md

 ## Contact

-For questions, suggestions, or bug reports, please open an issue in the repository or contact the author.
+If you have any questions, suggestions, or encounter any issues, please feel free to open an issue in this repository or contact the author at **[hanls.23bi14150@usth.edu.vn](mailto:hanls.23bi14150@usth.edu.vn)**.

 GitHub Repository: